sassoftware/sas-scoring-wrapper-python/README.md

-And here is a sample of the generated code, as you will see, credentials and servers may be needed to be tweaked manually, other than that, it’s fully operational:
+And here is a sample of the generated code, as you see, credentials and servers may require tweaks, other than that, it’s fully functional:

 ``` python
 ## SWAT package needed to run the codes, below the packages in pip and conda